xic3111/ecem202a_project/docs/report.md

 ## 3.1 System Overview

-The Numeric Virtual Keyboard system can be seperated into several sections, data collection, data preprocessing, model training & conversion, live prediction with Arduino.
+The Numeric Virtual Keyboard system can be seperated into several sections: data collection, data preprocessing, model training & conversion, and live prediction with Arduino.
 An overview for the entire system is shown in the figure below.

 <img width="730" alt="Screen Shot 2021-11-30 at 6 07 41 PM" src="https://user-images.githubusercontent.com/91438818/144158799-096f15a2-a3a1-4197-8fe1-fd8c9b289b41.png">